 Engage in gratifying volunteer work – interact directly with the people you are helping and see the immediate impact of your work

 Take on a new challenge!
-Learn new or existing skills; gain valuable experience in preparing income tax returns and encountering various tax issues
+Becoming tax certified is a great mental challenge for those who want to learn something new; gain valuable experience in preparing income tax returns and encountering various tax issues.

 Develop/refine client counseling skills in a protected environment

 Gain leadership skills, resume experience and network with others